ooyala/api-sdks/README.md

 Deprecation notice!
 ===================

 We have decided to split the SDKs in to their own repositories.
-As of June 1st 2013, all development for this SDKs will continue in the following locations:
+As of June 1st 2013, all development for these SDKs will continue in the following locations:

 - [Ruby](https://github.com/ooyala/ruby-v2-sdk "Ruby SDK")